HarshitChouhanCis/firstProjectOnGit/README.md

 # firstProjectOnGit
-This is first git repository for learning...
+This is first git repository for learning... and understanding